Pelvic inflammatory disease is an infection of a woman's womb (uterus), ovaries, or fallopian tubes.

-In the United States, nearly 1 million women develop PID each year.
-About 1 in 8 sexually active adolescent girls will develop PID before age 20.
+In the U.S., nearly 1 million women have PID each year.
+About 1 in 8 sexually active girls will have PID before age 20.

-You are more likely to develop PID if you have:
+You are more likely to get PID if:

 Other symptoms that may occur with PID: